Singularities on Fano fibrations and beyond: Strict transform of divisors

 \section{\bf Strict transform of divisors}

 In this section we introduce strict transform of divisors on a variety to another variety essentially via a correspondence.
 This generalises the notion of birational transform for birational maps.
-We will use it to reduce problems to the setting of toric morphisms.
+We will use it to reduce problems in the setting of toroidal morphisms to the setting of toric morphisms.